-- Installed network of 49 groundwater wells in the project area.
+- Installed network of 49 groundwater wells (26 of which were existing Rocky Mountain Energy wells) in the project area.
 Some of these wells were used to perform aquifer tests in October and November 2007.
 This testing characterizes the hydrology of the mineral bearing sands, as well as the stratigraphic units above and below the mineralized sands.
-Based on the results of these tests, aquifer process studies are scheduled to be initiated by November 15, 2007.
+Based on the results of these tests, aquifer process studies have been initiated.
 Water samples from these wells have been collected and are being analyzed to provide quarterly baseline water quality data for the project. - The program of domestic well sampling is progressing as planned.
-Historical analyses show that water used for domestic purposes have high nitrate and iron mineral content.
-To date, no registered domestic water wells have been found to be completed within the mineralized sand units. - A conceptual three-dimensional geologic site model that demonstrates that the proposed ISR operation is isolated from existing registered domestic wells. - A surface water-monitoring program consisting of 13 stations is in its third month of operation and representative surface water impoundments have been sampled. - Terrestrial ecological surveys are underway and scheduled to be completed by December 31, 2007. - No significant findings have been reported to date based on continued cultural resource studies - Reclamation and radiological profile soil studies have been completed.
+Historical analyses show that water used for domestic purposes have high nitrate and iron mineral content. - A conceptual three-dimensional geologic site model that demonstrates that the proposed ISR operation is isolated from existing registered domestic wells. - A surface water-monitoring program consisting of 13 stations is in its third month of operation and representative surface water impoundments have been sampled. - Terrestrial ecological surveys are completed. - No significant findings have been reported to date based on continued cultural resource studies - Reclamation and radiological profile soil studies have been completed. - The first of three radon flux samples have been obtained with the remainder to be collected within the first quarter of 2008 - Gamma radiation transect surveys are underway. - High volume particulate samplers and a meteorological tower have been installed.

-- The first of three radon flux samples have been obtained with the remainder to be collected by December 15. - Gamma radiation transect surveys are underway. - High volume particulate samplers and a meteorological tower have been installed. - Samples, from the coring program discussed above, of mineralized core have been sent to Energy Labs in Casper, Wyoming for uranium and metals analyses. - Geotechnical analyses of core samples indicate the mineralized sands exhibit high horizontal permeability, while extremely low vertical permeability are found within confining clay units above and below the mineralized sands.
+- Samples, from the coring program discussed above, of mineralized core have been sent to Energy Labs in Casper, Wyoming for uranium and metals analyses. - Geotechnical analyses of core samples indicate the mineralized sands exhibit high horizontal permeability, while extremely low vertical permeability are found within confining clay units above and below the mineralized sands.
 These conditions are suitable for ISR operations.
 Other mineralized core samples have been set aside for column leach testing, which is scheduled to begin in late November 2007.
 The data from the column studies will be used to design production wells fields and to support the aquifer restoration plan. - The initial preparation of an application to the EPA for an Underground Injection Control permit has begun.